All Contest Guidelines

 Read More

-We hope you enjoyed the 2025 Saints & Sinners LGBTQ+ Literary Festival.
+We hope you enjoyed the 2026 Saints & Sinners LGBTQ+ Literary Festival.
 We’d love to hear from you!
 The survey below provides us with vital information for our grants, grant reports, and for future planning.
-Thank you for sharing your experience with us!
-(Looking for the TWFest 2025 Survey?
-CLICK HERE.)
+Please answer as many of the questions as you have time for, and thank you for sharing your experience with…

 Read More

-We hope you enjoyed the 2025 Tennessee Williams & New Orleans Literary Festival.
+We hope you enjoyed the 2026 Tennessee Williams & New Orleans Literary Festival.
 We’d love to hear from you!
 The survey below provides us with vital information for our grants, grant reports, and for future planning.
-Thank you for sharing your experience with us!
-(Looking for the SASFest 2025 survey?
-CLICK HERE.)
+Please answer as many of the questions as you have time for, and thank you for sharing your experience…

 Read More